The Collegiate Academy of Blackman High School Application Process

 Who should apply?

-Current 8th grade students who are interested in being apart of The Collegiate Academy of Blackman High School should have at least a 3.0 GPA and be at or above the 80th percentile in a minimum of two areas of the TCAP for the previous two years.
+Current 8th, 9th or 10th grade students who are interested in being apart of The Collegiate Academy of Blackman High School should have at least a 3.0 GPA and be at or above the 80th percentile in a minimum of two areas of the TCAP for the previous two years.
 The minimum TCAP scores are listed below.
 Interested students should also embody the attributes outlined in the Academy Member Profile.

 Application and Selection Process